Australia Day 2026: What’s On In Newcastle, Lake Macquarie & the Hunter

 Australia Day at Raymond Terrace

-Australia Day festivities include a Citizenship Ceremony, Port Stephens Citizen of the Year presentation, RAAF flyover, Raymond Terrace Bowling Clubs FREE Great Aussie breakfast (between 8am to 9am), food and coffee vendors, children’s amusements, all day markets, petting zoo, Hunter dragon boat race and live music.
+Australia Day festivities include a Citizenship Ceremony, Port Stephens Citizen of the Year presentation, RAAF Fly Past, Raymond Terrace Bowling Clubs FREE Great Aussie breakfast (between 8am to 9am), food and coffee vendors, children’s rides including ice skating and water slides, all day markets, and live music.

 Time: 8am-2pm